"This is London! The BBC, broadcasting to Denmark!"

 Scandinavian concentration camp prisoners were rescued in so-called White Buses.
 Shown here are interned police officers.
 Photo: Poul Petersen/Scanpix

 Denmark publicly apologized for collaboration with the Nazis for the first time in 2003.
 Prime Minister Anders Fogh Rasmussen called the co-operation "morally unjustifiable" in a speech for the 60th anniversary of the end of the 1940 to 1943 collaborationist government.

-Although the May 5th, 1945 liberation brought joy across Denmark, the day was also marked with Danish citizens publicly humiliating woman who had known relationships with German soldiers.
+Although the May 5th, 1945 liberation brought joy across Denmark, the day was also marked with Danish citizens publicly humiliating women who had known relationships with German soldiers.

-The first Allied forces arrived in Denmark on mid afternoon on May 5th, greeted by throngs of people celebrating in Copenhagen.
+The first Allied forces arrived in Denmark on the afternoon of May 5th, greeted by throngs of people celebrating in Copenhagen.
 When Field Marshal Bernard Montgomery came to the capital a week later, Danes honoured him with a victory parade throughout the city.